hutou/tablo/README.md

 TODO TODO TODO
 TODO TODO TODO

-the SummaryBodyRow type
+the Summary::BodyRow type
-SummaryBodyColumn type
+Summary::BodyColumn type

 The first part - the creation of the main table - calls for no particular comment (except perhaps the use of a more realistic data source than the